zenorogue/seuphorica/README.md

 In Seuphorica, you place words on a board, in a crossword fashion.
 You start with only standard tiles with letters, but you can buy new tiles with special powers!

+This is the source code of the Web version of Seuphorica.
+There is also a RogueViz port with more intuitive, based on the same seuphorica.cpp (see rogueviz/seuphorica.cpp in the RogueViz source repo).

 V1: first version

 V2: fixed the missing scrollbars